kedro-org/kedro-viz/README.md

 Once the above set-up is complete, tracking datasets can be used to track relevant data for Kedro runs.
 More information on how to use tracking datasets can be found [here](https://kedro.readthedocs.io/en/stable/08_logging/02_experiment_tracking.html)

-NOTE - Experiment Tracking is only available for Kedro-Viz versions >= 4.0.2
+NOTE - Experiment Tracking is only available for Kedro-Viz versions >= 4.0.2 and Kedro >= 0.17.5
 ## Installation

 There are two ways you can use Kedro-Viz: